Atoll K: Theatrical release

 The theatrical release of Atoll K was confusing and erratic.
-There was never one definitive version of the film but, rather, four different edits available: the 93-minute French version called Atoll K, a 97-minute Italian version called Atollo K, an 82-minute English version called Robinson Crusoeland in the United Kingdom and Utopia in the United States, and a 98-minute English version again titled Atoll K viewed only at British premieres in September, 1951.
+There was never one definitive version of the film but, rather, six different edits available: a 98-minute British version titled Atoll K, viewed only at British premieres in September 1951; a 93-minute French version released in October 1951; an 87-minute German version released in December 1951; a 97-minute Italian version called Atollo K; an 82-minute British version called Robinson Crusoeland, released in the United Kingdom in September 1952; and another 82-minute version (edited differently from Robinson Crusoeland) titled Utopia, which premiered in the United States in December, 1954.
+In the American and British versions, Laurel and Hardy spoke their dialogue in English, as originally recorded, while the French and Italian actors' voices were dubbed in English.
+The other international versions were presented with the entire soundtracks in their respective languages (all French, all German, all Italian).

-In the countries where the various versions played, critical reaction to the film was overwhelmingly poor.
+In the countries where the various versions played, critical reaction to the film was only fair to poor.
 The French newspaper Journal du Dimanche complained: "What in hell lured Laurel and Hardy onto this atoll?
 Unfortunately, this adventure adds nothing to their fame."
 Italian critic Paolo Locori, writing for the magazine Hollywood, stated: "Stan and Ollie's presence is not enough to lift the movie from its mediocrity."
 The British Kinematograph Weekly stated the film was "bogged down in a welter of obvious slapstick."
-When Utopia ultimately played in Los Angeles in early 1955 as a double feature with Blackboard Jungle, the Los Angeles Times critic said: "The film gets off with some welcome chuckles but grows progressively worse."
+When Utopia ultimately played in Los Angeles in early 1955 as a double feature with Blackboard Jungle, Los Angeles Times critic Philip K. Scheuer wrote, "Some of their misadventures en route are nostalgically amusing, but thereafter the comedy deteriorates as rapidly as their fortunes...
+It is all too plain that Utopia is destined to be the last of the Laurel and Hardy comedies.
+For the many happy hours, they have given us, our grateful thanks."